great-lakes-ai-lab/deepsensor-greatlakes/README.md

 ### Prerequisites
 1. **Python 3.8+**
 2. [Docker](https://www.docker.com/get-started) (optional but recommended)
-3. Access to [GLSEA](https://www.glerl.noaa.gov/data/) and [ERA5](https://cds.climate.copernicus.eu/) datasets.
+3. Access to [GLSEA](https://www.glerl.noaa.gov/data/) and other relevant datasets.

 ### Computing Environment Setup
-For detailed information about environment setup for DeepSensor, [including setup on U-M HPC, see this guide](ENVIRONMENT_SETUP.md).
+For detailed information about environment setup for DeepSensor, [including setup on U-M HPC, see this guide](docs/ENVIRONMENT_SETUP.md).

 ### Installation
+If you are using this on your local machine, the following steps should be sufficient:

 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/deepsensor-greatlakes.git